Contextual Intelligence: How Contextual AI Cuts Through Security Noise

 • Start with Focused Use Cases: Anchor rollout to one or two measurable objectives like insider threat detection or adaptive phishing response before expanding.
 Clear objectives prove value quickly and secure executive support.

-Transforming Your Security Operations with Contextual AI
+Transforming Your Security Operations with Contextual Intelligence

 Contextual AI enables security teams to shift from chasing alerts to proactively anticipating attacks.
-By correlating identity signals, behavioral baselines, and external threat intelligence, it pinpoints the few incidents that truly matter and recommends the fastest response, slashing alert fatigue and detection time in one step.
+By correlating identity signals, behavioral baselines, and external threat intelligence, it pinpoints the few incidents that truly matter and recommends the fastest response—slashing alert fatigue and detection time in one step.

-Abnormal brings this power to email, the #1 attack vector.
+Abnormal brings this contextual intelligence to email, the #1 attack vector.
 Our AI-driven platform enriches every message with contextual insights, including who sent it, how they typically behave, and how it fits into broader threat patterns.
 This enables analysts to spot business email compromise, supply-chain fraud, and ransomware precursors before damage occurs.
 The result is fewer false positives, faster investigations, and a proactive security posture that scales without adding headcount.

 Ready to see contextual AI in action?
 Book a demo with Abnormal and learn how AI-powered solutions can elevate your entire defense strategy.